-- A repair cannot be completed because required parts or services are not available. - A repair cannot be completed because of weather conditions. - A reasonable accommodation is needed because the family includes a person with disabilities.
+- A repair cannot be completed because required parts or services are not available. - A repair cannot be completed because of weather conditions. - A reasonable accommodation is needed because the family includes a person with disabilities. - Notwithstanding proper notice, the family denies owner and/or owner agent access to the unit.

-The length of the extension will be determined on a case by case basis, but will not exceed 60 days, except in the case of delays caused by weather conditions.
+The request for an extension must be made at least 5 business days prior to the reinspection date, or the extension will be denied.
+The length of the extension will be determined on a case by case basis in either 15 or 30 day increments.
+Granted extensions will not exceed 30 days, except in the case of delays caused by weather conditions.
 In the case of weather conditions, extensions may be continued until the weather has improved sufficiently to make repairs possible.
 The necessary repairs must be made within 15 calendar days, once the weather conditions have subsided.